Cypress, Texas: Government and infrastructure

-The area of Cypress is served by two volunteer fire departments, Cy-Fair Volunteer Fire Department and Cypress Creek VFD.
-The Cy-Fair VFD is the largest volunteer fire department in the United States, with 12 stations.
+The area of Cypress is served by two professional fire departments, Cy-Fair Fire Department and Cypress Creek FD.

 It is also assisted by the city of Jersey Village in its fire suppression activities.

 The United States Postal Service operates the Cypress Post Office at 16635 Spring Cypress Road.

 Law enforcement for the Cypress area is provided by the Harris County Constable Precinct 4 and 5 and the Harris County Sheriff's Office.

 Economy

-In 2010, Sysco announced that it purchased the former Hewlett Packard call center along U.S. Highway 290 in Cypress and that it would establish a shared services facility for its distribution centers in North America.
+In 2023, OpenDoor.com named Cypress (77433) as the #1 hottest Zip Code for home buyers in the United States.
+In 2010, Sysco announced that it purchased the former Hewlett-Packard call center along U.S. Highway 290 in Cypress and that it would establish a shared services facility for its distribution centers in North America.